the10thWiz/Rocket/docs/guide/06-responses.md

 ### `Result`

-`Result` is another _wrapping_ responder: a `Result<T, E>` can only be returned when `T` implements `Responder` and `E` implements `Responder`.
+`Result` is a special responder, used to throw typed errors, so that they can later be caught by a typed catcher. `Result<T, E>` can only be used as a responder when `T` implements `Responder` and `E` implements `TypedError`.

-The wrapped `Responder` in `Ok` or `Err`, whichever it might be, is used to respond to the client.
-This means that the responder can be chosen dynamically at run-time, and two different kinds of responses can be used depending on the circumstances.
-Revisiting our file server, for instance, we might wish to provide more feedback to the user when a file isn't found.
-We might do this as
+The wrapped `Responder` in `Ok` will be used to respond directly to the client, but an `Err` value can be caught by a typed catcher.
+Revisiting our file server, for instance, we might wish to format error values when the file isn't found.
-follows:
+We might do this as follows:

 ```rust
 # #[macro_use] extern crate rocket;